-Reflection #1: School Climate and Students (due 3/3), should focus on who your students are in terms of age/grade, intellectual development, socioeconomic status, racial/ethnic composition, etc., and the physical and administrative characteristics of the school.
+Reflection #1: School Climate and Students (due 3/1), should focus on who your students are in terms of age/grade, intellectual development, socioeconomic status, racial/ethnic composition, etc., and the physical and administrative characteristics of the school.
 You may need to interview the cooperating teacher to obtain more specific information about the school and/or students in the classroom.
+However, you may not email the cooperating teacher any questions for them to answer in written form.
+This is your assignment - not the cooperating teacher's work.